West Midlands football arrests drop after new police approach

 "It's the massive percentage of decent supporters who we want to engage with.

-"They'll come up and tell us everything, which is what we want."'Joking with fans'
+"They'll come up and tell us everything, which is what we want."

 Only 25 officers were deployed to St Andrews for Birmingham City's Championship fixture against Bolton Wanderers on Tuesday.
 They were briefed to keep things low key and friendly.